-A naturally sweetened gluten-free snack for when you’re on the road or enjoying a break.
+A naturally sweetened gluten-free granola bar for when you’re on the road or enjoying a break.
 This recipe offers a healthy dose of omega 3 from the addition of ground flax seed.
 Absolutely delicious…sweet and salty goodness in chewy bar form, with a light drizzle of dark chocolate.

 If you’ve received this post, that means it’s the weekend.
 It’s Friday night for me, however; I’m sitting here typing this post… and giving you a play-by play of my exact moment in time (sorry).
 Writing is inspiring and intimating in that way, right?
 The ability to read someone’s thoughts from hundreds (or thousands) of years ago; makes me want to say something profound or entertaining.
 Not tonight though.

-At any rate, it is Friday night and I’m technically working, but, while I’m typing away, my fingers are busy reaching for a second salted caramel omega bar.
-One hand free, typing old school with two fingers sprawling to reach the appropriate keys while I savour each bite of goodness.
-I’m telling myself two is enough for one night.
+At any rate, it is Friday night and I’m technically working, but, while I’m typing away, my fingers are busy reaching for a second vegan salted caramel omega bar.
+One hand free, typing old school with two fingers sprawling to reach the appropriate keys while I savour each bite of these gluten-free granola bars I’m telling myself two is enough for one night.
 Clearly, some very good things come in ‘bar form’.

 There’s even more goodness about creating said bars without even turning on the oven.
 These bars are naturally sweetened with a caramel made from dates.
 Plus, they provide omega 3’s with the addition of ground flax seed, which is completely undetectable by the way.
 I’ve chosen to add peanuts to this recipe, however, I’ve also made these with chopped raw cashews and almonds; options are good, especially if you are giving these to your little ones as a school snack.
 These make a great take along bite when you’re on the road, enjoying a break from the work or school day, or simply as a healthier sweet indulgence.

 No-bake, sweet, salty, chewy, portable and omega threes…all good things!